 Nanga Parbat ranks ninth in the list of highest mountains in the world.
 The climbers use to call this mountain “Killer Mountain" because it is too dangerous and a lot of people have sacrificed their lives while climbing this mountain.
 It is around 8,126 above the level of the sea.
-This mountain is called as the “king of mountains" by the local people.
+This mountain is called the “king of mountains" by the local people.
 The Rupal face which rises around 4,600m is at the southern part of Nanga Parbat whereas Rakhiot Flank that is around 4,600m from its base is in the northern part.

 6 - Broad Peak

 Broad Peak is to be found above the Baltoro Glacier in the distant Karakoram Range of northwestern Pakistan.
-It’s only five miles away from the highest mountain of Pakistan.
+It’s only five miles away from the highest mountain in Pakistan.
 K3 was the name given to this mount in the beginning after the great K2.
 This mountain is 8051m above the sea and is considered as the 12th highest mountain all over the world.
 Chogolisa and K2 can be easily seen from the higher reaches as well as from the bottom of this astonishing mountain.

 7 - Rakaposhi

 Rakaposhi Mountain is positioned in the Nagar valley which is almost 100 km north of Gilgit city.
 This mountain has ranked 27th in the list of the highest mountain in the world.
 It was successfully climbed by Mike Banks and Tom Peatey in the year 1958.
 From the north side, it rises around 5800m from the Hunza River.
-You can see splendid views of this mountain from Karakorum highway.
-The nearest viewpoint of this mount is in ghulmat town where you can see the have a brief look at this gorgeous mountain.
+You can see splendid views of this mountain from the Karakorum Highway.
+The nearest viewpoint of this mount is in Ghulmat town where you can see the have a brief look at this gorgeous mountain.

 8 - Distaghil Sar

 Distaghil Sar has the rank of a 19th highest mountain in the world.
-It is situated in the hispar Muztagh in Gilgit- Baltistan.
+It is situated in the Hispar Muztagh in Gilgit- Baltistan.
 This mountain was first climbed by Günther Stärker and Diether Marchart in the year 1960.
 They select the western area of the south face to climb the highest summit.
 Back in 1957, an attempt to climb this mount from the east and south side was badly failed due to the bad weather conditions.

 9 - Chogolisa